southerncross/Garmin-Pacman/README.md

 ## How to use it?
 1. First, you should have a Fenix3 :smile:
 2. Go to Garmin App store and download Pacman, it will be installed through ConnectIQ.
 (You can click [here](https://apps.garmin.com/en-US/apps/be58b7a5-5896-4f71-bd39-38a38baf3561))
-3. Connect your watch through ConnectIQ and download
 3. Set Pac-man as your watch-face.

 ## How to load it into develop environment?